 Accepting late work or allowing for late exams is left to instructors’ discretion and should be addressed in each course syllabus.
 If assignments are accepted beyond the due date, each teacher will determine the grade penalty, if any.

 Students of God’s Bible School and College are to refrain from any form of academic misconduct.
 Students who engage in academic misconduct bring reproach upon the college community and attenuate their own education.
 Cheating, fabrication, plagiarism and knowingly helping, procuring or encouraging another person to engage in academic misconduct is strictly forbidden.
 To ensure academic integrity, work submitted during courses may be submitted to a third party for storage and review.
 For complete details concerning academic misconduct please see the college’s Academic Integrity Policy.

 The chart text below demonstrates GBSC’s grading system by connecting letter grades, qualitative descriptors and grade-point values (on a 4-point scale).
 The text following the chart elaborates on selected grade entries.

 A grade of F indicates failure and necessitates a satisfactory repetition of the course before credit can be allowed.

 A grade of W indicates a course from which a student has withdrawn.

-A grade of CR is given if the student successfully completes a course for which no letter grade is given, e.g., Christian Service.
+A grade of CR is given if the student successfully completes a course for which no letter grade is given, e.g., Engage Ministry Formation.
 If the student fails to complete such a course successfully, a grade of NC is given.